-Over the years, I've helped thousands of women detox their bodies in preparation for a healthy pregnancy.
-The transformations that take place can be life changing – as patients learn how to properly nourish themselves, a renewed sense of vigor and enthusiasm often follows.
+Over the years, I've helped thousands of women consider their fertility diet as they prepare their bodies for a healthy pregnancy by eliminating unhealthy foods from their diets.
+The transformations that take place can be life changing—as patients learn how to properly nourish themselves, a renewed sense of vigor and enthusiasm often follows.
 This incredible skill set will last not only the patients, but also their babies and families, a lifetime.

 When a woman comes to me feeling unwell or is struggling to conceive, one of the easiest and quickest ways to get her on her way to optimal health is an elimination diet, which can remove toxins, reduce inflammation and bring a body back into balance.

 Of course, dietary changes are not a cure-all, and an evaluation by your medical provider is essential to ensure that nothing else is going on.

 While being aware of the connection between what you eat and how you feel may sound simple, so many of us are used to being chronically over-satiated, bloated and burdened by processed foods.
 By eating clean and being in touch with your body, you'll begin to develop and refine a sort of 'food intuition.'
 (Note: Before starting an elimination diet, it's important to make a comprehensive list of health complaints, however recent or chronic the symptoms may be, so you'll be attentive to any important changes as they occur.)

 Improving your diet can help:

 • Improve energy